npr-nlp/npr-nlp-project/README.md

 - Evaluating our Prophet model for the time series analysis (maybe we have a prediction of future sentiment after all?)
 - Small issues that occured when lemmatizing
 - Continued trimming by adding stopwords
 - Expore the effect of the question mark count--is this an example of target leakage?
 Or just low-hanging fruit?
+- Coninuing exploration of the corpuses such as Part of Speech analysis
+- Etc.

 ## A Note on the Source Data